toolleeo/cli-apps/README.md

 * [nmail](https://github.com/d99kris/nmail) - nmail is a console-based email client for Linux and macOS with a user interface similar to alpine / pine.
 * [pymailgen](https://github.com/toolleeo/pymailgen) - Starting from the content of a CSV file and a template text file, pymailgen generates a list of emails to be sent out using a command-line SMTP client.
 * [sup](https://github.com/sup-heliotrope/sup) - MUA written in Ruby; specifically developed for accounts with "a lot of emails"; nice thread-based presentation.
+* [tmpmail](https://github.com/sdushantha/tmpmail) - A command line utility written in POSIX sh that allows you to create a temporary email address and receive emails to the temporary email address.

 ## <a name="file-handling"></a>File and file system handling